Why I'm trying a Low Carb Meal Plan to lose weight

 - Unlimited nuts, and vegetables.
 Fruits on moderation.

 - No calorie counting.
-Eat when you’re hungry, stop when you’re satiated.
+Eat when you’re hungry, and stop when you’re satiated.

 - I know some households require a pairing of veggies and protein for lunch and dinner and I will try to accommodate that as much as possible for this meal plan.